Chiron: Mythology & Symbolism, The Roof & Return, and Healing

 Coming Off The Roof

-For all of us, this time brings the potential blooming of our gifts and the expression of what we have to offer to others.
+For all of us, this time brings the potential to bloom our gifts and express what we have to offer others.
 For the 6th Line Profiles mentioned above, it signals a time where there is the possibility of re-engaging in life more fully as oneself with greater awareness of where we have been and the life we’re here to have.
-For the 6th Line, the first phase is a more experimental and trial and error period running from birth to the Saturn Return at the age of 28-29.
-This is when the 6th Line is operating more like a 3rd Line where the focus is on experimenting with the material (Saturn) realities in the process of gaining experience of what it means to be an individual.
+For the 6th Line, the first phase is a more experimental, trial-and-error period from birth to the Saturn Return at age 28-29.
+This is when the 6th Line operates more like a 3rd Line, focusing on experimenting with the material (Saturn) realities to gain experience of what it means to be an individual.

 The Chiron Return Cycle Chart

 In Human Design life cycle analysis, a chart is run for the time that Chiron returns to the exact degree of its placement in the native’s birth chart.
-The cycle chart will show the same position of Chiron along with other planetary positions at the time of the return.
-In the interpretation, much of the focus is placed on the Cycle Cross (Sun/Earth on the Personality and Design sides) along with its Profile lines and the Nodal configuration.
+The cycle chart will show the precise position of Chiron along with other planetary positions at the time of the return.
+In the interpretation, much of the focus is placed on the Cycle Cross (Sun/Earth on the Personality and Design sides), along with its Profile lines and the Nodal configuration.
 One can also look at the Gate and Channel activations created by overlaying the return chart with the activations in the birth chart as personal and educational themes to be worked with during that phase of life.

 The Cycle Cross is the Right Angle Cross of Planning 1 with a 1/3 Profile.
 What this tells us is that one of the main themes of his third phase of life is investigating and experimenting with his connection to family and community and how to move forward into the future with a sense of focus and skillful expression.